OrkhanElchuev/Gardener-Game/README.md

 ### For Android devices
 - Open Folder Named "Game" and proceed to AnrdoidAPK folder
 - Download Gardener.apk
-- Connect your phone and drag and drop the apk file
+- Connect your phone and drag and drop the apk file OR open this page on phone and directly download
 - Find the apk file in your phone's main files folder (My Files)
 - Install the game and enjoy!
 ### Known bugs